highcharts/highcharts/samples/highcharts/demo/sonification-music/readme.md

 # Play chart as sound
 In this demo we are using the sonification module to play a musical chart.
-The chart shows when and what the different instruments are playing as the sound plays.
+This is an advanced demo showcasing more artistic ways of configuring audio charts.
+The sonification module has been built with capabilities geared towards musical artists as well, allowing complex audio experiences to be designed through visualization.

 ####  Tip
-- Hiding a series by clicking the legend items will mute that series.
+- Click on the different instruments to turn them on and off.
-- Pressing ESC will stop playing immediately.
+- Pressing ESC will stop playing.